We have extensive information on our website and in our FAQs, but if you can't find what you're looking for feel free to contact us.

 As a benefit of being part of this project, we are offering residents in the demonstration area an opportunity to have a free gas appliance audit to ensure your gas appliances are installed correctly and working safely and efficiently.
 Contact us to register your interest in the appliance audit.

-Although projects overseas are injecting up to 20% hydrogen, 5% has been identified by AGN as an appropriate first step in our transition, showing how we can use existing hydrogen production technology in South Australia to move towards delivering cleaner energy.
+Although projects overseas are injecting up to 20% hydrogen, 5% has been identified as an appropriate first step in our transition, showing how we can use existing hydrogen production technology in South Australia to move towards delivering cleaner energy.

 Outside of this project, we will look to increase volumes of renewable gas supplied via our networks and reduce carbon emissions.